 3. Plan Your Ceremony Selections

 After booking, you'll receive emails with important information.
-It may feel like a lot or reading, but we want to keep it as stress-free as possible for you.
+It may feel like a lot of reading, but we want to keep it as stress-free as possible.

-One of the most important pieces to a successful wedding day is the information you provide on your "Information Sheet," which is the form that tells us important information, including personal information and your ceremony selections.
+One of the most essential pieces to a successful wedding day is the information you provide on your "Information Sheet," which is the form that tells us your ceremony selections and customizations.

 A little planning in advance goes a long way, so it's recommended to take a little time and look over everything carefully.